shafiq-islam-cse/Efficent-Aloha-Context-Aware-Variable-Learning-Compliance-Control-for-High-Fidelity-and-Robust-Task/README.md

 Use the MuJoCo viewer to manually control and observe the robot's adaptation to real-time compliance and feedback.

 📁 Dataset and Files
-A complete version of the setup (with models, demos, and code) is available on Google Drive:
+A complete version of the setup (with models, demos, and code) is available on Google Drive ot in github :
 👉 Download Full Project Folder

 📊 Output